DEFCESCO/blog.defcesco.io/_posts/2023-07-06-Hacking-the-Modern-Stack.md

 Semi-annually, the North East Ohio Cybersecurity Consortium ([https://neocc.us/](https://neocc.us/)) hosts a half-day capture the flag (CTF) tournament for consortium members.

-While my team worked through the 12 Easy and Medium challenges, I spent the tournament assessing the Hard Web Application challenge, “Scrapeware.”
+While my team worked through the 12 Easy and Medium challenges, I spent the tournament assessing the Hard Web Application challenge, "Scrapeware."
 Of the 26 Ohio-based corporations and 106 players, I was the only one to solve the challenge.
 The points earned from that challenge tipped our team into first place, securing our victory in the CTF!

 In this blog post, I aim to demonstrate the assessment methodology and provide a walkthrough of my proof of concept that solved the challenge.